maciejgunia/resume/src/index.md

 - Git
 - Java

 Developing a well tested suite of applications meant to simplify planning flights for airlines.
 Using and developing a component library to ensure consistency of user experience and optimal velocity of implementing new features.
-Using OpenAI types and services generation provide a clean view on the API.
+Using OpenAPI types and services generation provide a clean view on the API.
 Peer code review, sharing solutions and participating in unifying development process.

 ---